AntonioVFranco/math-ai-agent/docs/adding_new_modules.rst

    Geometry Tutorial
    =================

-   This tutorial demonstrates how to solve various geometric problems using the MathBoardAI Agent.
+   This tutorial demonstrates how to solve various geometric problems using the Math AI Agent.

    Basic Shape Calculations
    ------------------------